Researching Local Business

 - Local Rochester Newspaper Index – These books are an index for newspapers published in Rochester from 1818 to 1897.
 Look in the front of each book for the full name of abbreviated publications (ex.
 U&A = Union and Advertiser).
 Each listing gives the name, publication date, and page reference (2 – 2 means page 2, column 2).
 Microfilms are located in the Retrieval Department, 1st floor of the Bausch and Lomb Building.

 The Local History Division has a number of resources available for those searching for information about newer local businesses.
-In addition to the materials available in Local History, the Business and Social Science Division also maintains extensive resources on local businesses.
+In addition to the materials available in Local History, the Business Insight Center also maintains extensive resources on local businesses.

 When beginning your search, try: